 The type of delegated healthcare activities can depend on the agreed protocols in organisations and local health and care systems.
 A regulated healthcare professional remains accountable for the appropriateness of the delegation.
-They must ensure that the care worker has the right knowledge and skills to carry out the activity.
-The delegated activity must not include clinical decision-making and/or clinical care planning which remain with the delegating healthcare professional.
+The regulated healthcare professional as the delegator, remains accountable for the appropriateness of the delegation.
+The delegation.
+The delegator and the social care provider must ensure that the care worker has the right knowledge and skills to carry out the activity.
+The delegated activity must not include clinical decision-making and/or healthcare planning which remain with the delegating healthcare professional.